The Clique Density Theorem: Weighted Graphs

 Notice for instance that

-The following variant of Conjecture~\ref{CDC} is, as we are soon going to see, equivalent to it and has to the best of our knowledge first been formulated explicitly by {\sc Nikiforov}.
+The following weighted variant of Conjecture~\ref{CDC} is, as we are soon going to see, equivalent to it.
+To the best of our knowledge, it has for the first time been formulated explicitly by Nikiforov~\cite{Nik}.